unfriendly/shitty_timer/README.md

     - (In this example we would adjust our timer so that it is +/-90 nanoseconds from the VM diff)

-  - (Copy my timer and VM RDTSC value at their current state)
+  - (Copy the timer and VM RDTSC value at their current state)

     - (Compare both and make a diff to compare with the original diff saved)